 § Improved access to care by enabling you to remain in your preferred location while your Provider consults with you.
 Our telehealth services are available 8 hours a day, 5 days a week.

 § Convenient access to follow-up care.
-If you need to receive non-emergent follow-up care related to your treatment, please contact your Provider by sending a message via the Spruce app.
+If you need to receive non-emergent follow-up care related to your treatment, please contact your Provider by sending a message via the Bicycle Health app.

 § More efficient care evaluation and management.
 You can expect a response within 1 hour during the business day by a trained health coach for any administrative and/or care coordination issues.
 Your provider will typically respond to any non-emergent messages within 1 business day during the week or during the next business days over weekends and holidays.